“Very nicely done, Davi”

 Pro tip: Grant’s Tomb sits in New York City overlooking the Hudson River.
 It is so large the Statue of Liberty can fit inside it.
 However few people if anyone around can tell you where it is.
 Ask any student of Columbia, present or past, to tell you where Grant’s Tomb is.
 They have no idea their school is only blocks away.

 How is this possible?
-Why would a massive memorial to America’s best General and arguably top three best President (behind only Washington and Lincoln) in a huge city be so unknown?
+Why would a massive memorial to America’s best General and arguably best President (I’d put him ahead of both Washington and Lincoln) in a huge city be so unknown?

 The answer is simple: The Confederacy’s post-war anti-American “heritage” movement.